Skip to main content

 Like diversity, equity, and inclusion, policies against harassment have never been more important.

-The purpose of a harassment policy, like this one from Google, is to outline your company’s position in regards to appropriate and respectful conduct in the workplace, and to reinforce the responsibilities of all parties in achieving and maintaining a positive work environment.
+The purpose of a harassment policy, like this one from Google, is to outline your company’s position regarding appropriate and respectful conduct in the workplace and reinforce the responsibilities of all parties in achieving and maintaining a positive work environment.

 According to the Canada Labour Code, harassment and violence is defined as: